vmware-tanzu/velero/design/upload-progress.md

 ## Plug-in API changes

-### UploadProgress struct

-    type UploadProgress struct {
-        completed bool                          // True when the operation has completed, either successfully or with a failure err error                               // Set when the operation has failed itemsCompleted, itemsToComplete int64   // The number of items that have been completed and the items to complete
-                                                // For a disk, an item would be a byte and itemsToComplete would be the
-                                                // total size to transfer (may be less than the size of a volume if
-                                                // performing an incremental) and itemsCompleted is the number of bytes
-                                                // transferred.
-On successful completion, itemsCompleted and itemsToComplete
-                                                // should be the same
-        started, updated time.Time              // When the upload was started and when the last update was seen.
-Not all
-                                                // systems retain when the upload was begun, return Time 0 (time.Unix(0, 0))
-                                                // if unknown.
-    }

-### VolumeSnapshotter changes

-A new method will be added to the VolumeSnapshotter interface (details depending on plug-in versioning spec)

-    UploadProgress(snapshotID string) (UploadProgress, error)

-UploadProgress will report the current status of a snapshot upload.
-This should be callable at any time after the snapshot has been taken.
-In the event a plug-in is restarted, if the snapshotID continues to be valid it should be possible to retrieve the progress.

-`error` is set if there is an issue retrieving progress.
-If the snapshot is has encountered an error during the upload, the error should be return in UploadProgress and error should be nil.

-### SnapshotItemAction plug-in
+### ItemSnapshotter plug-in

 Currently CSI snapshots and the Velero Plug-in for vSphere are implemented as BackupItemAction plugins.
 The majority of BackupItemAction plugins do not take snapshots or upload data so rather than modify BackupItemAction we introduce a new plug-ins, SnapshotItemAction.
-SnapshotItemAction will be used in place of BackupItemAction for the CSI snapshots and the Velero Plug-in for vSphere and will return a snapshot ID in addition to the item itself.
+ItemSnapshotter will be used in place of BackupItemAction for the CSI snapshots and the Velero Plug-in for vSphere and will return a snapshot ID in addition to the item itself.
+The existing
+VolumeSnapshotter plugins will be converted into ItemSnapshotter plugins as well.

-The SnapshotItemAction plugin identifier as well as the Item and Snapshot ID will be stored in the `<backup-name>-itemsnapshots.json.gz`.
-When checking for progress, this info will be used to select the appropriate SnapshotItemAction plugin to query for progress.
+The ItemSnapshotter plugin identifier as well as the Item and Snapshot ID will be stored in the `<backup-name>-itemsnapshots.json.gz`.
+When checking for progress, this info will be used to select the appropriate ItemSnapshotter plugin to query for progress.

-_NotApplicable_ should only be returned if the SnapshotItemAction plugin should not be handling the item.
-If the SnapshotItemAction plugin should handle the item but, for example, the item/snapshot ID cannot be found to report progress, a UploadProgress struct with the error set appropriately (in this case _NotFound_) should be returned.
+_NotApplicable_ should only be returned if the ItemSnapshotter plugin should not be handling the item.
+If the ItemSnapshotter plugin should handle the item but, for example, the item/snapshot ID cannot be found to report progress, a SnapshotItemProgressOutput struct with the error set appropriately (in this case _NotFound_) should be returned.

-    // SnapshotItemAction is an actor that snapshots an individual item being backed up (it may also do other operations on the item that is returned).

-    type SnapshotItemAction interface {
+    // ItemSnapshotter handles snapshots on an individual item being backed up. type ItemSnapshotter interface {

+    	// Init prepares the ItemSnapshotter for usage using the provided map of
+    	// configuration key-value pairs.
+It returns an error if the ItemSnapshotter
+    	// cannot be initialized from the provided config.
+    	Init(config map[string]string) error

     	// AppliesTo returns information about which resources this action should be invoked for.
-    	// A BackupItemAction's Execute function will only be invoked on items that match the returned
+    	// An ItemSnapshotter's SnapshotItem method will only be invoked on items that match the returned
     	// selector.
 A zero-valued ResourceSelector matches all resources.
-    	AppliesTo() (ResourceSelector, error)
+    	AppliesTo() (velero.ResourceSelector, error)

+    	// AlsoHandles is called for each item this ItemSnapshotter should handle and returns any items
+    	// which will be handled by this plugin when snapshotting the item.
+These items will be excluded from the
+    	// items being backed up.
+AlsoHandles will be called before SnapshotItem is called.
+For example, a database may expose
+    	// a database resource that can be snapshotted.
+If the database uses a PVC that will be snapshotted/backed up as
+    	// part of the database snapshot, that PVC should be returned when AlsoHandles is invoked.
+This is different from
+    	// AdditionalItems (returned in SnapshotItemOutput and CreateItemOutput) which are specifying additional resources
+    	// that Velero should store in the backup or create.
+    	AlsoHandles(input *AlsoHandlesInput) ([]velero.ResourceIdentifier, error)

+    	// SnapshotItem causes the ItemSnapshotter to snapshot the specified item.
+It may also
-    	// Execute allows the ItemAction to perform arbitrary logic with the item being backed up,
-    	// including mutating the item itself prior to backup.
-The item (unmodified or modified)
+    	// perform arbitrary logic with the item being backed up, including mutating the item itself prior to backup.
-    	// should be returned, along with an optional slice of ResourceIdentifiers specifying
+    	// The item (unmodified or modified) should be returned, along with an optional slice of ResourceIdentifiers specifying
     	// additional related items that should be backed up.
-    	Execute(item runtime.Unstructured, backup *api.Backup) (runtime.Unstructured, snapshotID string,
-    	    []ResourceIdentifier, error)

-    	// Progress
-    	Progress(input *SnapshotItemProgressInput) (UploadProgress, error)
+    	// A caller can pass a context that includes a timeout.
+If the time to take the snapshot exceeds the
+    	// time in the context, the plugin may abort the snapshot.
+The context timeout does not apply to upload
+    	// time that occurs after SnapshotItem returns SnapshotItem(ctx context.Context, input *SnapshotItemInput) (*SnapshotItemOutput, error)

+    	// Progress will return the progress of a snapshot that is being uploaded Progress(input *ProgressInput) (*ProgressOutput, error)

+    	// DeleteSnapshot removes a snapshot
+    	DeleteSnapshot(ctx context.Context, input *DeleteSnapshotInput) error

+    	// CreateItemFromSnapshot creates a new item from the snapshot.
+The item to restore from the
+        // backup is passed in and may be modified during CreateItemFromSnapshot and the modified item
+        // returned in CreateItemOutput.
+This allows operations such as restoring a PVC to return a PVC
+        // that points to a newly created PV.
+AdditionalItems to restore may also be returned in CreateItemOutput CreateItemFromSnapshot(ctx context.Context, input *CreateItemInput) (*CreateItemOutput, error)
     }

-    // SnapshotItemProgressInput contains the input parameters for the SnapshotItemAction's Progress function. type SnapshotItemProgressInput struct {
-    	// Item is the item that was stored in the backup Item runtime.Unstructured
-    	// SnapshotID is the snapshot ID returned by SnapshotItemAction SnapshotID string
-    	// Backup is the representation of the restore resource processed by Velero.
-    	Backup *velerov1api.Backup
-    }

 ## Changes in Velero backup format

 No changes to the existing format are introduced by this change.
-A `<backup-name>-itemsnapshots.json.gz` file will be added that contains the items and snapshot IDs returned by ItemSnapshotAction.
+A `<backup-name>-itemsnapshots.json.gz` file will be added that contains the items and snapshot IDs returned by ItemSnapshotter.SnapshotItem.
 Also, the creation of the `velero-backup.json` object will not occur until the backup moves to one of the terminal phases (_Completed_, _PartiallyFailed_, or _Failed_).
 Reconciliation should ignore backups that do not have a `velero-backup.json` object.